Noah2610/LD45-WorkingTitle/DESIGN.md

 once the camera's left edge passes the background's left edge.

 - `image` (`string`)
-  The filename of the background image to used.
+  The filename of the background image to use.
-  The background image must be placed to `resources/spritesheets/bg`.
+  The background image must be placed under `resources/spritesheets/bg`.
   Accompanying the image file, you must also create a config `.ron` file,
   in the same directory.
   See the example `.ron` file `resources/spritesheets/bg/background_example.ron`